bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 There are two kinds of streams in SJ-Platform:

 - An input stream - a stream which provides new events.
-There are two different input stream types in SJ-Platform: TCP, Apache Kafka and T-Streams.
+The following input stream types are supported in SJ-Platform: TCP, Apache Kafka and T-Streams.

 - An output stream - a stream which is a destination for results.
 Within SJ-Platform the results are written in T-Streams.
 To export the processed data from T-streams additional output streams are required.
 They are created for an output module and correspond to the type of the external storage.
 For now, Elasticsearch, SQL database and RESTful output stream types are supported.